 - NMW 21 to 22 year old rate will increase from £8.20 per hour to £8.36 per hour

-NMW apprentice rate for those aged under 19 or in their first year of an apprenticeship increased from £3.90 per hour to £4.15 per hour
+- NMW apprentice rate for those aged under 19 or in their first year of an apprenticeship will increase from £4.15 per hour to £4.30 per hour